 No later than five years from its date of issuance, this Recommended Standard will be reviewed by the CCSDS to determine whether it should: (1) remain in effect without change; (2) be changed to reflect the impact of new technologies, new requirements, or new directions; or (3) be retired or canceled.

 In those instances when a new version of a Recommended Standard is issued, existing CCSDS-related member standards and implementations are not negated or deemed to be non-CCSDS compatible.
 It is the responsibility of each member to determine when such standards or implementations are to be modified.
 Each member is, however, strongly encouraged to direct planning for its new standards and implementations towards the later version of the Recommended Standard.

+PREFACE

+This document is a draft CCSDS Recommended Standard.
+Its ‘Red Book’ status indicates that the CCSDS believes the document to be technically mature and has released it for formal review by appropriate technical organizations.
+As such, its technical contents are not stable, and several iterations of it may occur in response to comments received during the review process.

+Implementers are cautioned not to fabricate any final equipment in accordance with this document’s technical content.

+Recipients of this draft are invited to submit, with their comments, notification of any relevant patent rights of which they are aware and to provide supporting documentation.

 FOREWORD